LeelasriBalkampet/JobHub/README.md

-**#JobHunt**
+**#JobHub**
-JobHunt is a web application designed to help users find and post job opportunities efficiently.
+JobHub is a web application designed to help users find and post job opportunities efficiently.
 It features a user-friendly interface with pages for browsing jobs, posting new job listings, and managing dashboards.

 **#Features**
 -> Browse available job listings